LeviSchuck/levischuck.com/links.markdown

 + [Real Time Systems](http://blog.flaper87.com/post/52e43f93d987d2cc17700b58/) This defines what real time really means
 + [AWS Tips](http://wblinks.com/notes/aws-tips-i-wish-id-known-before-i-started/) Using AWS definitely does seem to be a strong shift in thinking, this helps bridge the gap.
 + [UX Crash Course](http://thehipperelement.com/post/75476711614/ux-crash-course-31-fundamentals) Fundamentals in UX
++ [Little's Law in a Parallel Universe](http://blog.paralleluniverse.co/2014/02/04/littles-law/) By Parallel, he means running parallel in our universe.
+Interesting stuff when it comes to functional programming.

 # Javascript Libraries